Written by Jorge Argota · Legal Marketing · United States

 The second is PI and criminal defense in saturated metros where a single click on “truck accident lawyer” costs $200 or more and you need consistent volume to feed the staff.
 And the third is any firm that’s made the decision to grow aggressively over two or three years, where you’re basically reinvesting every dollar of free cash flow into buying market share before competitors figure out what you’re doing.

-How do firms spending 25% on marketing keep their cost per case reasonable?
-They mix cheap lead sources with expensive ones.
+So the firms that spend at this level and still stay profitable are doing something specific with the mix; they’re blending cheap lead sources with expensive ones on purpose.
 A slip and fall case from SEO content might cost $400 to sign.
-A catastrophic trucking case from PPC might cost $5,000 to sign.
+A catastrophic trucking case from paid search might cost $5,000 to sign.
 Running both at the same time means the blended cost per signed case across the caseload stays profitable even though individual channels vary widely.
+The budget guide has the full cost per lead and cost per signed case tables broken out by practice area and channel.

-So the thing about legal marketing that I think most budget conversations miss is that the returns aren’t proportional to the spend in a straight line.
+And the returns on this kind of spending aren’t proportional to the spend in a straight line, which is the part that I think most budget conversations miss.
 Spending $5,000 a month in a competitive PI market is what I’d call below the noise floor, meaning you’re spending money but you’re not spending enough to actually show up where people are looking, so the money produces basically nothing and you conclude that marketing doesn’t work.

-But a firm spending $30,000 a month in the same market might be in the top three positions on Google and capturing maybe 60% of the leads that the $5,000 firm can’t even see.
+The noise floor problem: A firm spending $30,000 a month in a competitive market might be in the top three positions on Google and capturing maybe 60% of the leads that the $5,000 firm can’t even see.
 And the difference between those two isn’t just six times the leads; it’s the difference between being in the auction at all and being invisible, which is why doubling the budget doesn’t just double the results, it can produce four times the growth according to the Hinge data.

 Want to see where your firm falls on the growth curve?